chenzhangyu/Clevel-Hashing/README.md

 We implement clevel hashing with PMDK and provide query interfaces similar to the `concurrent_hash_map` in libpmemobj-cpp.
 The [implementation](include/libpmemobj%2B%2B/experimental/clevel_hash.hpp) and [tests](tests/clevel_hash) for clevel hashing are integrated into the libpmemobj-cpp ([commit@26c86b4699](https://github.com/pmem/libpmemobj-cpp/tree/26c86b46997d25c818b246f2a143d2248503cc67)).
 Hence, for compilation, please refer to the documentation of libpmemobj-cpp, which is provided [below](#libpmemobj-cpp).

 ## Limitation
-- Current tests are used for the performance evaluation, not designed for `ctest`.
+- Current tests are used for the performance evaluation and not designed for `ctest`.
 Please refer to the [instructions](tests/clevel_hash) for the use of test files.

 ## Contact
 If you have any problems, please feel free to contact me.